 Raised tie and raised collar trusses are suitable for most lofts and attics, however, there are other options to make even more of your space.

-Interrupted tie truss - if you want to create even more head room and widen the habitable space in your loft, then this truss is perfect.
-It allows to raise the eaves without raising the overall height of the building, creating a wider living space in your attic.
+If you want to create even more head room and widen the habitable space in your loft, then this truss is perfect.
+It allows you to raise the eaves without raising the overall height of the building, creating a wider living space in your attic.

 If you have height restrictions in place, you don’t need to compromise on your desire to have an oak roof.
 Our expert team can help you design the perfect oak roof for projects such as swimming pools, orangeries or extensions with a flat roof requirement.